SeldonIO/seldon-core/samples/local-examples.md

     	]
     }
 ```
 Use sticky session key passed by last infer request to ensure same route is taken each time.
+We will test REST and gRPC.

 ```bash